 and i can almost touch you,

-and you say something i can't hear,
+and you say something i don't know,

-but it's something i understand
+but something i understand

 one day, i'll be with you again.